michaldziuba03/code-samples/social-login/README.md

 - bad user experience - most people expects your application to link their social accounts connected to the same email address

 ### Second method - user can login with multiple providers
-The second method is most common implementation but is also more complex and requires 2 entities.
+The second method is the most common implementation but is also more complex.
 User can link multiple authentication providers (connected to the same email address) to a single account.

 #### Relational databases
 ![image](https://user-images.githubusercontent.com/43048524/219093100-36628861-ea9f-4dc7-bf49-862a1a4275fd.png)
 > Entity diagram generated with [dbdiagram.io](https://dbdiagram.io/)

 #### MongoDB
-MongoDB schema is more flexible and there is no reason to normalize data (you probably shouldn't create additional collection to store federated accounts, just store them in user document).
+MongoDB schema is more flexible and there is no reason to normalize data (you shouldn't create additional collection to store federated accounts, just store them in user document).
 Example schemas for `users` collection:
 ```json
 {
   "_id": <ObjectId>,